d3x0r/STFRPhysics/README.md

  - lnQuat - short for 'quaternion in natural log mapping'  (lnQuats for plural); may also be said as 'log-quaternion' or 'Log Quat'.
  - dlnQuat - short for 'dual log-quaternion'; this adds a separate x/y/z coordinate that represents the translation/location of the quaternion; this point is the 'origin' of any child frames (more later).
  - Quat - the type `class Quat`.
- - principalling - the updating of a lnQuaternion to its prinicpal angles and the associated rate.
-There is a method `principle()` which sets a lnQuaternion to its principal angles.

 ## Frame Computation Using Dual Log-Quaternions